sachinML/ML_Practice_Problem/README.md

 # ML algorithms
-practice problems related to machine learning algorithms
+some of the practice problems related to machine learning algorithms